roleoroleo/yi-hack-Allwinner/README.md

 ### Backup
 It's not easy to brick the cam but it can happen.
 So please, make your backup copy: https://github.com/roleoroleo/yi-hack-Allwinner/wiki/Dump-your-backup-firmware-(SD-card)

+Anyway, the hack procedure will create a backup for you.

 ### Install Procedure
 1. Check if your cam is supported in the "Supported cameras" section and note the file prefix.